bennettslin/chord_app/README.md

 *Requires Gosu gem.
 Run main.rb in console.*

-The above algorithm is really for a more complex game I'm working on for fun that will use the Gosu gem.
 Basically, it's like Scrabble except with musical chords instead of words, and the playing pieces will resemble dominos with a different musical note on each face.

 I'm still figuring out how best to organise my classes and methods in separate files, so sorry if everything's a little scattered right now.
 Here is my personal schedule for what I need to get done.